adix992/GLaDOS-AI-Animation/README.md

 2. Click on the 3 dots in the top right corner and select **Custom repositories**.

-3. Add the URL to this repository and select **Lovelace** as the category.
+3. Add the URL to this repository and select **Dashboard** as the category.

 4. Click **Install**.